ibexa/documentation-user/docs/site_organization/working_with_page.md

     Before publishing or saving the Page, edit its title and description.
     Switch to the Field view using the [Page Builder toolbar](#page-builder-toolbar).

+    !!! note "Autosave"

+        To help you preserve your work eZ Platform comes with an Autosave feature.
+        For more information, see [Autosave](../publishing/publishing.md#autosave).

     ## Editing Page

     You edit Pages using the Page Builder.